 How Do I Get My Kids to Do summer Chores Without Nagging?

-Starting chores when your kids are small, will make it more of a normal thing, and they won’t have the urge to fight it as much.
+Giving your kids daily responsibilities when they are small, will make it more of a normal thing, and they won’t have the urge to fight it as much.
 Helping out is just “something we do!”

 Toddler are so eager to be helpful, so take advantage of it before they realize its a chore to help out.
 “Can you take this diaper to the trash?” or “How about you put the silverware away for me?”